lena-schwert/Forecasting_Simulation/Forecasting_Simulation_Exam_Recap.md

     - where the restriction matrix has one column for each lag term + intercept (xl1, yl1, intercept)

-    - values are interpreted by rowk, here row 1 = 1,2,
+    - values are interpreted by row, here row 1 = 1,2,

 - Check for Granger causality with `vars::causality()`